avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 ## Introduction

-This tutorial will go through the step-by-step process of building a house with GDPC, explaining various components of GDPC as they come along.
-The house will be built on flat ground in a general area that can be specified in-game, and will have some rudimentary randomization.
+This tutorial will go through the step-by-step process of building a house with GDPC.
+It will pass over most of the main components of the library, explaining them as they come along.
+The house will be built on the ground at a spot that can be specified in-game, and will have some simple randomization.

 ## Preparing a world